 Method of Delivery:

-History 1010 is an introductory-level course about Europe and its interactions with the outside world, c.
-1350-1800.
-The course covers many of the major events and movements that influenced the development of so-called Western culture including: the Italian Renaissance and Reformations; the overseas expansion and global imperialism, the emergence of scientific culture, the Enlightenment and the political, industrial, and agricultural revolutions of the eighteenth century that created the foundation for the modern western society we live in today.
+History 1010 is an introductory-level course about Europe and its interactions with the outside world between the fifteenth and the eighteenth centuries.
+The course covers many of the major events and movements that influenced the development of so-called Western culture including: the Italian Renaissance and Reformations; the overseas expansion and global imperialism, the emergence of scientific culture, the enlightenment and the political revolutions of the eighteenth century.

 Methods of Evaluation and Weights:

-- Mark Konnert, Medieval to Modern: Early Modern Europe.
-Oxford and Toronto: Oxford University Press, 2017.
+Konnert, Mark.
+Medieval to Modern: Early Modern Europe.
+Oxford: Oxford University Press, 2017.